 Ben also has broad experience defending cities in lawsuits concerning municipal land use and constitutional issues, including free speech, the establishment clause, equal protection, due process, and the separation of powers doctrine.

-Ben has prepared numerous amicus curiae briefs for the League of California Cities in cases concerning local government revenues.
-He is a regular reviewer of the Finance and Economic Development chapter of the California Municipal Law Handbook, and he serves on the League’s Proposition 26 Implementation Guide Committee.
+Ben has prepared numerous amicus curiae briefs for the League of California Cities in cases concerning local government revenues, and he serves on the League’s Municipal Finance Committee.
+He is a regular reviewer of the Finance and Economic Development chapter of the California Municipal Law Handbook, and he has spoken to classes at UC Law San Francisco (formerly “UC Hastings College of the Law”) and the UC Davis School of Law on local government revenues.

 From 2003 to 2005, he chaired the City of Oakland’s Budget Advisory Committee, and in 2003 he served on the City of Oakland’s Charter Review Committee.